arielccjr/Journal2025/README.txt

                 All cats are animals.
                 Therefore, all dogs are cats.
-        : Uncertainty: inability to have perfect knowledge about the world, : INFERENCE BY RESOLUTION:
+        : Uncertainty: inability to have perfect knowledge about the world,

+    : Induction (Epagōgē): We observe patterns in nature.
+Example: Seeing multiple instances of fire being hot.
+    : INFERENCE BY RESOLUTION:
         ~1: Convert all knowledge into Conjunctive Normal Form (CNF):
             : Remove biconditionals (↔) and implications (→).
             : Apply De Morgan’s Laws to push NOT operators inward.
             : Distribute OR over AND to standardize logical clauses.
         ~2: Assume the negation of the query (¬Q).
         ~3: Use Resolution Inference:
             : Find clauses with complementary literals (P and ¬P).
             : Resolve them to create new clauses.
             : Repeat until empty clause (∅) is derived (indicating a contradiction).
         ~4: If an empty clause is found, the query is true; otherwise, it's false.

-            : Conditional Probability Calculation: To determine P(A | B) (the probability of A given B), we use the formula:
-                P(A∣B)=P(A∩B)P(B)
-                P(A∣B)=P(B)P(A∩B)
-            : Sampling for Approximate Inference: When exact calculations are computationally expensive, we can approximate probabilities by generating many random samples.
-            : Bayes' Rule: P(b | a) = P(a | b) P(b) / P(a)
-            : Probability Rules:
-                : Negation
-                : Inclusion-Exclusion
-                : Marginalization
-                : Conditioning
-            : Inference by Enumeration
-            : Approximate Inference
-            : Sampling
-                : Rejection Sampling
-                : Likelihood Weighting
-            : hidden Markov Model:
-                : Filtering = given objservations from start until now, calculate distribution for current state : prediction = given observations from start until now, calculate distribution for a future state : smoothing = given observations from start until now, calculate distribution for past state : most likely explanation = given observatinos from start until now, calculate most likely sequence of states
+        : Using Reduction & Proofs: Aristotle reduced complex arguments to basic valid forms using:
+            : Direct reduction: Rearranging premises to match known valid syllogisms.
+            : Indirect proof (reductio ad absurdum) to disprove invalid reasoning.

     : TRANSFORMERS ARCHITECTURE: "Attention is all needed."
         : Encoder: input word + positional encoding >>> (multi-head self attention >>> neural network) * Number >>> encoded representation
         : Decoder: previous output word + positional encoding >>> (multi-head self attention >>> (encoded representations) attention >>> neural network) * Number >>> encoded representation
         ~1: Encoder-Decoder Architecture